jahid-razan/Dashboards/README.md

 * Step 2: Count the number of orders per product within the last 90 days

-Step 3 : Gather all the information related to products from different tables such as product name, manufacturer, suppliers, product sales in the last 42 days and year, average sales of the product in the last 7 days, 42 days and last year, category, root category, supplier etc.
+Step 3 : Gather Products and product Information

+     * Gather all the information related to products from different tables such as product name, manufacturer, suppliers, product sales in the last 42 days and year, average sales of the product in the last 7 days, 42 days and last year, category, root category, supplier etc.

+     * Also get the quantity of  Ordered, Confirm, Backorder, Received qty per product

+ Step 4: Perform Calculations in SQL:

 * PRIMARY QTY

-    * CASE 1 - WHEN STOCK MAGENTO > REORDER POINT THEN PRIMARY QTY = 0 (Also 0 for super sales items, automatishc uitschakalen items and hidden items)
+    * CASE 1 - WHEN STOCK MAGENTO > REORDER POINT:
+            * PRIMARY QTY = 0 (Also 0 for super sales items, automatishc uitschakalen items and hidden items)

     * CASE 2 - WHEN STOCK MAGENTO <= REORDER POINT THEN PRIMARY QTY = ORDER DAYS x AVG SALES